rogerjdeangelis/utl-datastep-in-memory-matrix-and-submatrix-row-and-column-reductions-summations-fcmp/README.md

     http://tinyurl.com/2xhv2dcz
     https://github.com/rogerjdeangelis/utl-datastep-in-memory-matrix-and-submatrix-row-and-column-reductions-summations-fcmp

-    The FCMP funcion can be simplified, you do not need 'varargs; anf you  can rearrage the function arguments.
+    The FCMP function can be simplified, you do not need 'varargs' and you  can rearrange the function arguments.

     Two Forms